 Repairs to storm damage to the sea wall at Arawa Street, sustained during the one-in-30 year storm event in July 2016, got underway in November 2017.
 Construction was completed in May 2018 at a cost of \$120,000.
-There was a delay in the commencement of this work due to various consenting issues related to carrying out construction work on the beach.

-Coastal management includes the following services and programmes:
+There was a delay in the commencement of Coastal management includes the following services and programmes:

-- → upgrading and maintenance of existing Council-owned coastal assets including sea walls - → protection of publicly-owned infrastructure located in the coastal areas - → beach protection projects such as planting - → coastal surveys - → maintenance of beach accessways, and - → routine inspections to identify upgrade/ renewal and maintenance requirements of coastal assets.
+- → upgrading and maintenance of existing Council-owned coastal assets including sea walls - → protection of publicly-owned infrastructure located in the coastal areas - $\rightarrow$ beach protection projects such as planting - $\rightarrow$ coastal surveys - $\rightarrow$ maintenance of beach accessways, and - → routine inspections to identify upgrade/ renewal and maintenance requirements of coastal assets.